Boiled Egg Diet: What Is It and Does it Work?

 Eggs are nutritionally packed.
 With just 75 calories on average, each egg gives you 7 grams of protein, 5 grams of fat and plenty of vitamins and minerals!

-Eggs can provide you that protein boost to keep you full while giving the body the chance to shed pounds.
+Eggs can provide you with that protein boost to keep you full while giving the body the chance to shed pounds.
 In fact, one study found that participants who ate a low-calorie diet with eggs for breakfast were more successful in losing weight than those who also went on a low-calorie diet but ate bagels for breakfast.

 Egg Diet Meal Plan